1ssb/mangroves/README.md

 - `depths`: A dictionary that holds depth values as keys and corresponding allowed types as values.
 - `data`: A dictionary to store variable names as keys and their associated values.
 - `types`: A dictionary that maps variable names to their data types.
-- `levels`: A dictionary that associates variable names with their depths.
+- `levels`: An internal dictionary that associates variable names with their depths.
-- `bindings`: A dictionary to bind variable names to other objects.
+- `index`: A dictionary which stores all the variables stored in a certain depth for a particular data type.

 ### Constructor